 For a comfortable living in Bristol, you need to earn approximately £19.95 per hour.

-Bristol is an expensive city in England because it is one of the most-sought and attractive destinations for the majority of international candidates.
-Therefore, before applying to Universities in Bristol a candidate must make sure that he/she is financially capable to retain themselves in the city during the course of study.
+Bristol is an expensive city in England because it is one of the most sought-after and attractive destinations for the majority of international candidates.
+Therefore, before applying to Universities in Bristol a candidate must make sure that he/she is financially capable of retaining themselves in the city during study.

 This was all about the Cost of living in Bristol, if you are aspiring to study in Bristol then contact Leverage Edu where our experts will help you in your study abroad journey, making it a hassle-free experience.